MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 1. To request approval on the quote summary we’ve created, add the **Approval – Start and wait for an approval** action.
-Select an Approval type (for example, Approve/Reject – First to respond), give the Approval request a Title (for example, the Name of the Quote for which approval is being requested, picked from the list of dynamic values), enter the email address of the person who needs to review and approve the quote in the Assigned to field.
+Select an Approval type (for example, Approve/Reject – First to respond), give the Approval request a **Title** (for example, the Name of the Quote for which approval is being requested, picked from the list of dynamic values), enter the email address for the person who needs to review and approve the quote in the **Assigned to** field.
 In the details field, add the *Quote line summary* variable, along with any other information that might be relevant using the dynamic value picker (for example, Total Amount).

-1. To determine what happens once an approval has been accepted/rejected, add the **Condition** action.
-Select *Outcome* from the list of dynamic values from the first field in the condition, *Contains* from the dropdown in the second field, and type *Accept* in the third field of the condition.
-Finally, add actions based on the outcome of the approval (e.g., send a notification email)
+1. To determine what happens once an approval is accepted or rejected, add the **Condition** action.
+Select *Outcome* from the list of dynamic values from the first field in the condition, *Contains* from the dropdown in the second field, and enter *Accept* in the third field of the condition.
+Finally, add actions based on the outcome of the approval (For example, send a notification email).

     ![Define your flow](media/define-flow-3.png "Define your flow")

-We now have the approval structure created so the approver has all of the information they need to make a decision on next steps.
-The entire example on-demand flow to request approval is shown below:
+We now have the approval structure created so the approver has all of the information needed to make a decision on next steps.
+Here's the full example on-demand flow to request approval:

 ![Approval flow structure](media/approval-flow-structure.png "Approval flow structure")

-To execute, run this flow on-demand against your quote.
-The flow summarizes quote line items for that quote and sends an approval request that the approver can respond to from the flow portal, or the actionable email they receive.
+When you run this flow against your quote, it summarizes quote line items for that quote and sends an approval request that the approver can respond to from Microsoft Flow, or the actionable email they receive.
 An example of the display is below:

 ![Flow in action](media/flow-in-action.png "Flow in action")